slz2003/RFCScope-/Errata_filtering/Result_manual/9830-5/packetizer_raw_output.md

 - (E1) and (E2) illustrate the use of 'malformed' to cover cases of missing essential communities, potentially mixing semantic and syntactic error classifications.

-**Severity:** Low
-  *Basis:* This is primarily a clarity issue that, while potentially confusing, is unlikely to lead to significant interoperability problems.

-**Confidence:** High

-**Experts mentioning this issue:**

-- TerminologyExpert: Issue-2

 ---